 - Schedule an appointment with the Director of Transfer and Graduate Recruitment.

-Internal transfer applicants must have a cumulative grade point average of *2.7 in courses taken to be eligible for admission to the nursing major. *Effective for class of 2021: Students who have a cumulative Rockhurst GPA of 3.0 (or a 2.8 with at least a B- in A & P II) at the completion of the fall sophomore coursework may enter the January nursing cohort.
+Students who have a cumulative Rockhurst GPA of 3.0 (or a 2.8 with at least a B- in A & P II) at the completion of the fall sophomore coursework may enter the January nursing cohort.
 Students who do not meet these criteria will be placed on a waiting list to be reconsidered for admission with the next cohort the following January.

 Admission to the Accelerated B.S.N.

 Prospective students who have earned a baccalaureate degree in a field other than nursing from a regionally accredited college or university will be considered for admission with 1) a minimum grade point average of 3.0 with a C or better in all required science courses, or 2) a minimum grade point average of 2.8 with at least a B- in Anatomy and Physiology.
 Anatomy and Physiology credits must be earned within five years of applying to the program.
 College grade point average may be based on the applicant’s entire academic record or calculated using transcripts from the last three years of college attendance, whichever is highest.

 Applications are made using NursingCAS (https://portal.nursingcas.org).
 The application includes all official transcripts, two letters of recommendation, and a personal statement.
 Prospective students should apply 1-1.5 years prior to their anticipated start date.
 This time frame is necessary to allow students to complete remaining pre-requisites and the 9 credit hour residency requirement at Rockhurst University.